 Amanda from iambaker.net is that person for me.
 She’s kind, gracious, caring, and she makes the most amazing cakes and cookies you have ever seen.
 No, really.
 Amanda’s skills in the decorating department are incredible, but what floors me even more is her ability to dream up these sorts of projects.
+Her creativity and artistic ability are astounding.
+So, this last week before Christmas, let Amanda give you a little tutorial on how to make some jaw-dropping desserts that are sure to impress the in-laws, the ‘rents, the cousins or whomever you’re looking to make a splash with this Christmas.
 The Secrets To DIY Cake Magic.
 Today we have a special guest post from Family Style’s own Rachel Faucett.

 Icecream Cupcakes II… Fill the cones with smarties for an additional surprise… or whipped cream, chocolate mousse… There are endless possibilities… Translate.
 Playing With Food: May Meringues.
 Hello everyone!

 These milk heart cubes are a sweet surprise for your man’s morning coffee or a tall glass of milk.
 As they melt, the milk turns pink (the twins were in love!).
 To make the milk cubes, combine milk and a few drops of red food coloring together in a small bowl.
+Fill an ice cube tray, my heart one is from Ikea and freeze overnight.
+So easy, right!?!
+PS.
 Polka Dot Cake from Bake Pop Pan.
 Will putting polka dots inside a cake work?